 94136 Fontenay-sous-Bois Cedex

-If your file is complete (See the section “What should I attach to my asylum application file?”), your application is then registered and a letter of introduction including your Ofpra file number is sent to you by post.
+If your file is complete, your application is then registered and a letter of introduction including your Ofpra file number will be accessible in your Ofpra secure personnal digital account.

 If the 21-day period is exceeded, a closure decision will be sent to you by the Ofpra.
 You will then have 9 months from the date of this decision to go to the prefecture and collect a reopening application form as well as a new asylum application certificate.